Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 \subsection{Stellar mass density of massive quiescent galaxies}

-Another area of interest is exploring the stellar mass density (SMD) of a particular population of galaxies in the universe \citep[e.g. ][]{Madau2014}.
-This can be computed a number of ways (e.g. from the cosmic star-formation rate density) but in our case this a straightforward matter of integrating the obtained stellar mass functions at each redshift.
-We use our fitted form of the stellar mass function with a commonly chosen lower mass limit of $M_*>10^8 M_\odot$. \footnote{We test varying this as the simulations only go down to $10^9 M_\odot$ and find it makes no appreciable difference, as the very low-mass end is sub-dominant.} We integrate using our best fit Schechter function for each redshift, extrapolating to lower masses than those explored in our SMFs.
+Another area of interest is exploring the stellar mass density (SMD) of a particular population of galaxies in the universe \citep[e.g. ][]{Muzzin2013,Madau2014}.
+This can be computed a number of ways (e.g. from the cosmic star-formation rate density), but in our case this is a straightforward matter of integrating the obtained stellar mass functions at each redshift.
+We use our fitted form of the stellar mass function with a commonly chosen lower mass limit of $M_*>10^8 M_\odot$ \footnote{We test varying this by integrating from $10^9 M_\odot$, as the simulations only go down to $10^9 M_\odot$, and find it makes no appreciable difference, as the very low-mass end is sub-dominant.}.
+We integrate using our best-fit Schechter function for each redshift, extrapolating to lower masses than those explored in our SMFs.

 Fig. \ref{fig:SMD} shows our stellar mass density versus redshift compared to other studies.
 It shows that we are seeing a steeper evolution in our SMD compared to other studies such as \citet{Weaver2023}.
-We find less mass per unit volume at higher redshifts but more mass at lower z. \footnote{We note that we fully propagate through the errors from our SMF.} The increase in $\rho_*$ at z=2--2.5 is in keeping with our findings for the number densities and SMFs where we see an overabundance compared to other works.
-Interestingly, this is not the case at z=2.5--3 or z=3--3.5 which match the results of \citet{Weaver2023} (as can be seen in Fig. \ref{fig:smf_sim}).
-We find that the SMD increases by a factor of $\times$5 from $z=4.5$ to z=$3.75$, then increases by around a factor of $\times$2 between each lower redshift bin.
+We find less mass per unit volume at higher redshifts and more mass at lower z.
+We note that we fully propagate through the errors from our fitted SMF.
+The increase in $\rho_*$ at $z=2.0-2.5$ is in keeping with our findings for the number densities and SMFs where we see an overabundance compared to other works.
+Interestingly, this is not the case at $z=2.5-3.0$ or $z=3.0-3.5$ which match the results of \citet{Weaver2023} (as can be seen in Fig. \ref{fig:smf_sim}). {We quantify the strength of the increase we see with a simple parametric model of the form $\rho_*=\rho_0(1+z)^\alpha$, where $\rho_0$ is a normalisation constant and $\alpha$ is the power-law index.
+We find that our best-fit model has $\rm \rho_0=4.1\times 10^{10}\ M_\odot\ Mpc^{-3}$ and $\alpha=-7.2\pm0.3$.
+This means that we are seeing an increase of the form $\rho_*\propto (1+z)^{-7.2\pm0.3}$ from $z=5$ to $z=2$.
+This is much higher than has been found in previous works, such as \citet{Muzzin2013}, who found $\rho_*\propto (1+z)^{-4.7\pm0.4}$. }